*This Planning a Garden post contains affiliate links

 Storing seeds is very important for the gardener and I share several ways it can be done easily.
 Here’s another neat way to store seeds, the Seed Keeper.

 Every garden needs some good compost.
 And, yes, you can compost in the winter!

 Then you can make some yummy compost tea for your seedlings, and garden.

 Along with deciding what to plant, you need to decide if and what your going to use for mulch.

-Once those seedlings have sprouted, it’s time to use some seedling lights.
-No need to go buy expensive plant lights, use the lights you may already have in your home as grow lights.
+Once those seedlings have sprouted, it’s time to use some seedling grow lights.
+No need to go buy plant lights, though, use the lights you may already have in your home as grow lights.

 Gardening is fun, rewarding, and can help you save on your grocery bill.
 It does require planning, though.
 So get started planning, and hopefully spring will be here early!